 - Capacity: Can the carrier handle the amount of freight you need to ship on time?

-- Safety: Does the carrier have a good safety record when it comes to their drivers and equipment?
+- Safety: Does the carrier have a good safety record for their drivers and equipment?

-- Sustainability: Does the carrier operate efficiently to minimize its environmental impact?
+- Sustainability: Do carrier operations efficiently minimize their environmental impact?

 - Stability: How long has the carrier been in business?
 How likely are they to stay in business?